NirajanBanjade/Bookhive/README.md

   -**Prashant**
   -**Home Page** Add a UI and home page to the existing UI and try to implement features like "Book You May Like", "Best of all time" etc
   -**Fix functionalities and user Profile** Fix the logic of search bar(currently it takes us to the different page when we search), add editable sections to the user profile section lile add/remove photos and bio.
+  -**Add a different pop up section for trending page** Right now we can only see 5 trending books on trending now, create another pop up which will let us see more books
+  -**Friend's Interaction on Home Page** Right now the home page doesnt have friend's interaction, so try to add what your friends are doing (ALthough everyone must make some contributions to make this task happen)

 ---
 ## Setup